-We also note that many existing non-AAA systems have user identifiers which are similar in format to the NAI, but which are not compliant with this specification.
+Many existing non-AAA systems have user identifiers which are similar in format to the NAI, but which are not compliant with this specification.
 For example, they may use non-NFC form, or they may have multiple "@" characters in the user identifier.
 Intermediate nodes SHOULD normalize non-NFC identifiers to NFC, prior to looking up the "utf8-realm" in the logical routing table.
 Intermediate nodes MUST NOT modify the identifiers that they forward.
 The data as entered by the user is inviolate.